Drunk Driving Accidents

 What to do if you have been injured by a drunk driver

-If you find that the other driver was in fact driving recklessly because they were drinking, there may be multiple liable parties and it is important to contact a local attorney who has trail experience as well as experience representing victims in drunk driving cases.
+If you find that the other driver was in fact driving recklessly because they were drinking, there may be multiple liable parties and it is important to contact a local attorney who has trial experience as well as experience representing victims in drunk driving cases.
 In addition to the driver, the person serving the alcohol to the driver may be held partly liable if they allowed an inebriated motorist to drive away without reporting the incident to police.
 There may be other liable parties as well, depending on the specific circumstances of your case.

 The Flaxman Law Group legal team has worked on hundreds of cases involving drunk drivers, and has extensive experience with car accident claims.
 Charles Flaxman of the Flaxman Law Group worked for ten years in the insurance industry, and therefore has extensive experience with insurance claims adjusters and their attorneys from both sides of the courtroom.
 As a full-service law firm, the Flaxman Law Group can negotiate with insurance carriers, can investigate the causes of accidents, can seek compensation, can provide legal advice, and can pursue claims through the court system on behalf of clients.
 The Flaxman Law Group legal team has seen firsthand how devastating drunk driving accidents in Miami can be and are proud to be able to offer a free case consultation to all victims who wish to discuss their situation with a local attorney.